pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

         * learned about apache flink,
         * designed the system within the hotwire ecosystem.
         * response time of the service was really fast ~50 ms.
-2. What has been the most challenging situation in your career so far ?
+2. What has been the most challenging situation(technical/non-technical) in your career so far ?
     * Managing an under performer which was hired by me.

             1. It was when I started acting as a tech lead in Expedia.